-The level of repetition and redundancy associated with office management systems reliant upon use of physical documentation is, equally, worthy of investigation.
+The level of repetition and redundancy associated with office management systems reliant upon the use of physical documentation is, equally, worthy of investigation.
 Did you know that the typical office worker makes 61 trips per week to the fax machine, printer, and copier?
 Or that an average of 4 weeks is lost each year waiting on misfiled, mislabeled, untracked or lost documents?
 (Gartner)

-Couldn’t a majority of these tasks be circumvented through implementation of, more sophisticated, electronic management systems?
+Couldn’t a majority of these tasks be circumvented through the implementation of, more sophisticated, electronic management systems?
 I think you would agree that the answer to this question is a resounding: Yes!

 Lost, misplaced, misfiled documents

 Beyond issues of cost and efficiency, the use of paper-based management systems is a dicey game when it comes to issues of security.
 How many times have you lost your keys or, more fittingly, how many times have you misplaced a receipt?
-The Gartner Group estimates that 50 percent of small and medium size businesses would go out of business within three years if lost data could not be recovered in 24 hours.
+The Gartner Group estimates that 50 percent of small and medium-size businesses would go out of business within three years if lost data could not be recovered in 24 hours.
 Now, take into account the fact that 15% of all documents are misplaced and 7.5% are lost altogether.

 With 90% of company documents being paper, the question on “if important company documents will be lost” actually becomes a matter of “when” (K2 Enterprises).
-Ensuring the health system security and proper placement of sensitive documents is vital and a reliance on antiquated management systems seems increasingly dangerous when taking into account organizations that deal with criminal records, proof of identity, or medical history to give a few examples.
+Ensuring the health system security and proper placement of sensitive documents is vital and reliance on antiquated management systems seems increasingly dangerous when taking into account organizations that deal with criminal records, proof of identity, or medical history to give a few examples.

 The awareness of the limitations and risks associated with paper-based documentation and management is growing.
 In fact, ninety-two percent of 300 U.S. companies participating in a survey conducted by the IDC said that “getting customers to move from print to online services is a goal they hope to initiate within 12 months.”
-And while an office that is entirely paperless seems unlikely, arguments for, at minimum, a decrease in paper reliance are substantial.
+And while an office that is entirely paperless seems unlikely, arguments for, at minimum: a decrease in paper reliance are substantial.